The 3 Best Stretches for Ballet

 - Regular stretching: It is recommended that all ballet dancers incorporate a series of ballet stretches into their training, if not daily, then at least 3-4 times per week.

 - Instruction in proper technique is critical.
 Dancers must pay very close attention to proper posture and alignment: “shoulders over hips, over knees, over ankles” is an important concept to remember.

-- Manage fatigue and stress: it is a known fact that most athletes and dancers perform best when rested and relaxed.
-Fatigue and stress cause muscle tightness and lack of focus, thus greatly increasing the risk of acute injuries.
+- Manage fatigue and stress: Fatigue and stress cause muscle tightness and lack of focus, thus greatly increasing the risk of acute injuries.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Ballet stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for ballet; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.

 Below are 3 of the best stretches for ballet; obviously there are a lot more, but these are a great place to start.
 Please make special note of the instructions with each stretch, and if you currently have any chronic or recurring muscle or joint pain please take extra care when performing the stretches below, or consult with your physician or physical therapist before performing any of the following stretches.

 Instructions: Slowly move into the stretch position until you feel a tension of about 7 out of 10.
 If you feel pain or discomfort you’ve pushed the stretch too far; back out of the stretch immediately.
 Hold the stretch position for 20 to 30 seconds while relaxing and breathing deeply.
 Come out of the stretch carefully and perform the stretch on the opposite side if necessary.
 Repeat 2 or 3 times.